A Guide to Student Rights and Responsibilities

 - Encourage all students to use the resources in the Study Centre

-- Provide support free of charge, including Specialist Teacher and Educational Psychologist needs assessments, where appropriate
+- Provide support, free of charge, including a Specialist Assessor

-- Ensure that staff are highly experienced in supporting a wide range of individual needs
+- Ensure that staff understand how to support a wide range of individual needs

 Support and Guidance